 Given the rapid rise of e-commerce and digital marketing, having an online presence is also important.
 Therefore, you need to check if your chosen name can be used for a website or domain online.
 If it is unavailable, or the domain is not for sale, you might want to consider another name.

 Once you finalise your company's name and title, the next step is to register it with your local relevant government agency.
 This will ensure that no other entity can use it while you are getting your business up and running.

-2. Find and Appoint a Board of Directors
+2. Appoint a Board of Directors

 You cannot legally form a corporation without a board of directors.
 However, while this is a universal requirement, the specifics regarding the composition of the board can vary between jurisdictions; some have minimum requirements on the number of directors, while others do not.